 - Using the Degree Audit

 - University Policy and Procedures

 - Peer Mentoring

-The TRIO-SSS program offers sections of introductory level college mathematics and study skills courses open only to students who are enrolled at the University of Utah and have been accepted into the SSS program.
+The TRIO-SSS program offers sections of introductory level college mathematics, writing and study skills courses open only to students who are enrolled at the University of Utah and have been accepted into the SSS program.
 These classes may accommodate up to 25 students.
-Our current offerings are in Math only.
+Our current offerings are in Math and Writing.

 Math 980 (Algebra for College Success)

 This course includes algebra topics such as: linear equations; graphing; systems of linear equations; linear inequalities and absolute value; exponential and logarithmic functions.This course is 4 hours equivalent credit.
 Equivalent hours are only used to determine students eligibility for financial aid and in determining students part-time/full-time status.
 Course must be taken during your first 30 hours of coursework to qualify for federal financial aid.
 Check with Financial Aid to determine eligibility.
 Math ACT Score of 14-17 is strongly recommended for this course.
 Registration note: to add a noncredit class, you must first select "Add a Non-Credit Career to my Record" from the "Student Records" box on your Student Tab.
 This will be taught beginning Fall 2017.

 Math 1010 (Intermediate Algebra)

 Rapid review of elementary algebra; linear equations and inequalities, systems of linear equations; exponents, radicals, complex numbers, exponentials, logarithms; solving polynomial, rational, radical exponential and logarithmic equations; applications throughout these topics.
 Prerequisites: "C" or better in MATH 990 OR Accuplacer EA score of 54 or better OR ACT Math score of 18 or better OR SAT Math score of 430 or better.This course prepares you for the Gen Ed QA credit, Math 1050, 1090 & 2015.